tonsky/datascript/README.md

 * Database as a value: each DB is an immutable value.
 New DBs are created on top of old ones, but old ones stay perfectly valid too
 * Triple store model
 * EA and AV indexes
-* Multi-valued attributes via `:cardinality :many`
+* Multi-valued attributes via `:db/cardinality :db.cardinality/many`
 * Database “mutations” via `transact!`
 * Callback-based analogue to txReportQueue via `listen!`